-The Company, through New Gen, a wholly-owned subsidiary of the Company, and New Gen's operating subsidiaries, currently operates as an agricultural technology, supply, staffing, property management, and brand licensing services company, providing its services as the exclusive provider to a non-profit company known more particularly as Herbal Wellness Center.
-HWC is the holder of dispensary, cultivation, and extraction Arizona State-approved licenses to cultivate, extract and sell medical marijuana and related products to holders of medical marijuana cards.
+The Company, through New Gen, a wholly-owned subsidiary of the Company, and New Gen's operating subsidiaries, currently operates as an agricultural technology, supply, staffing, property management, and brand licensing services company, providing its services as the exclusive provider since July 2014 to a non-profit company known more particularly as Herbal Wellness Center, which was incorporated in the State of Arizona on May 17, 2011.
+HWC is the holder of dispensary, cultivation, and extraction Arizona State-approved licenses to cultivate, extract and sell medical marijuana and related products to holders of medical marijuana cards, with approximately 48,000 patients in their system and approximately 65 wholesale dispensary clients.
+HWC has two direct employees and 123 contract employees through New Gen Admin Services LLC.